Contact: Joanna Wilson, DNREC Public Affairs, 302-739-9902.

-Public requested to report sick or dead wild birds to DNREC’s
+Public asked to report sick or dead wild birds to DNREC’s

-DOVER (June 4, 2013) – DNREC’s Division of Fish and Wildlife Mosquito Control Section is again asking the public’s help in monitoring West Nile virus in Delaware by reporting sick or dead wild birds of certain species that may have contracted the virus.
+DOVER (May 28, 2014) – DNREC’s Division of Fish and Wildlife Mosquito Control Section is asking for the public’s help in monitoring West Nile virus in Delaware by reporting the discovery of sick or dead wild birds that may have contracted the virus.
 West Nile virus (WNV) is a mosquito-borne disease that rates of considerable concern to the health of humans and unvaccinated horses.

-After initial processing by the Delaware Department of Agriculture’s Poultry & Animal Health Lab, bird specimens collected by Mosquito Control are submitted to the Delaware Public Health (DPH) Laboratory for virus testing.
+Birds collected by Mosquito Control are processed by the Delaware Department of Agriculture’s Poultry & Animal Health Lab, and are then submitted to the Delaware Public Health (DPH) Laboratory for virus testing.
 From early July through mid- to late October, Mosquito Control also will operate its statewide network of 23 sentinel chicken stations, which “keep watch” for WNV and eastern equine encephalitis (EEE), another mosquito-borne viral disease that affects horses and humans.
 The DPH lab tests the sentinel chickens’ blood for these viruses to help indicate where WNV has been transmitted by mosquitoes from wild bird hosts to other animals, possibly leading to an increased risk of exposure for humans or horses.

-“Considering the prevalence and extent of prime mosquito production habitats in Delaware, combined with our high human population density, this can present quite a challenge, but our effective approach to controlling mosquitoes has helped reduce the frequency of West Nile virus transmission,” Dr. Meredith said.
+“The prevalence of prime mosquito production habitats in Delaware, combined with our high human population density, presents quite a challenge, but our effective approach to controlling mosquitoes has helped reduce the frequency of West Nile virus transmission and prevent large outbreaks,” Dr. Meredith said.

-For 2012, the Centers for Disease Control and Prevention’s nationwide figures show 5,674 reported human cases of West Nile virus resulting in 286 deaths, with the most cases occurring in descending order in Texas, California, Louisiana, Illinois, Mississippi, South Dakota, and Michigan.
-Regionally, 107 WNV human cases were reported in New York during 2012, 60 occurred in Pennsylvania, 48 in New Jersey, 47 in Maryland, 30 in Virginia, 21 in Connecticut, and 10 in the District of Columbia.
+In 2013, the Centers for Disease Control (CDC) nationwide figures show 2,469 reported human cases of West Nile virus resulting in 119 deaths, with the most cases occurring in descending order in California, Colorado, Nebraska, Texas, South Dakota, North Dakota, and Illinois.
+Regionally, 32 WNV human cases were reported in New York during 2013 with no deaths, 16 occurred in Maryland with one death, 12 in New Jersey with two deaths, 11 in Pennsylvania with one death, plus 6 more cases in Virginia, 4 in Connecticut, and one in the District of Columbia.

-Dr. Meredith also noted that there is no cause for alarm that uncollected specimens might transmit WNV to humans, or to pets that could consume a sick or dead bird.
+Dr. Meredith also noted that there is no cause for alarm that uncollected specimens might transmit WNV to humans, or to pets that come in contact with a sick or dead bird.
 Dead birds can be left to decompose in place, or they can be buried, or bagged and disposed of in the garbage.
 He advises, when disposing of any dead bird to avoid direct skin contact by wearing gloves and/or by using a shovel.

 Sick or dead birds can be reported to the Mosquito Control Section between 8 a.m. and 4 p.m., Monday through Friday, by calling Mosquito Control’s field offices: